RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-microservice-setup.md

 :::info
-The next section will list all REGARDS microservices, what do they offer and how to enable them.
+The next section will describe all REGARDS microservices and how to enable them.
 :::